Australia is a sporting nation. Whether it’s playing or watching, we love our sports and many young boys will play sports during their adolescence.

 Each year, over 600,000 kids participate in strong local junior competitions.
 Most of the players are young boys.

 It really just wouldn’t be summer in Australia without cricket on the TV.
 Or, a game of backyard cricket on Christmas day.
 Find a Cricket Sports Camp.

 Rugby Union is another popular sport amongst young boys.
 Although it receives less coverage than the other Australian football codes, it still has a very strong grassroots competition.
 Especially amongst private boys’ schools.

 Also, the Wallabies, Australia’s national rugby team, are very popular amongst all Australian sporting fans.
 Moreover, when we play against the All-Blacks, every Australian becomes a die-hard Rugby Union fan.
 Find Rugby Union Sports Camps.

 The success of Australia’s Hockeyroos in Olympics gone by has helped hockey become hugely popular amongst young boys in Australia.
 It’s another popular school sport and has many local youth competitions, catering to boys of all ages.

 Requiring great fitness and hand-eye coordination hockey is an ideal sport for both fitness and fun.
 Find Hockey Sports Camps.

 Karate/ Martial Arts

 Karate has become a hugely popular sport for boys of all ages.
-Teaching self defence, discipline and skill, boys who take up karate gain a lot of benefits that will help throughout all aspects of life.
-There are many types of martial arts aside from karate, although karate remains the #1 martial art in Australia for young boys.
+Teaching self defence, discipline and skill, boys who take up karate gain a lot of benefits.
+Benefits that will help in all aspects of life.
+Also, there are many types of martial arts aside from karate to try.
+Although, karate remains the #1 martial art in Australia for young boys.
 Find Karate Sports Camps.